inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 a video to the ``videoClient`` node.
 The remaining two endpoints (``host1`` and ``host2``) are inactive in this simulation.

-For this network, the visualizer's type is ``IntegratedVisualizer``.
+For this network, the visualizer's type is :ned:`IntegratedVisualizer`.
 Network path visualization is filtered to display only ping traffic.
 The video stream packets are not visualized by network path activity visualizer.
 The ``fadeOutMode`` and ``fadeOutTime`` parameters have been